Considering a honeymoon in Argentina? Here are my top recommendations for honeymoon destinations in this incredible South American country.

 The so-called Paris of South America, Buenos Aires has to be one of the most romantic cities in the world.

-Wander the streets, awestruck by the stunning architecture, then get caught up in a passionate tango show or take a tango lesson.
+Wander the streets, be awestruck by the stunning architecture, then get caught up in a passionate tango show or take a tango lesson.

 Have a picnic underneath an ornate statue in one of the city’s many lush parks.
 Book a night out at the opera or ballet at the exquisite Teatro Colón.